TeamPerie/CellDestiny/README.md

 1. the **count matrix** with samples in columns and cell identifier (i.e. barcodes) in rows
 2. the corresponding **metadata**, listing all sample **variables** used in sample **names**

 Good news !
 You can use the script [create_metadata.Rmd](https://github.com/TeamPerie/HadjAbed-et-al._2022/blob/main/code_for_figures/GeneTherapy/ANALYSIS_matrices/scripts/1.create_metadata.Rmd) from [HadjAbed-et-al._2022](https://github.com/TeamPerie/HadjAbed-et-al._2022) article to generate your metadata file.
-Juste adapt to your data the "fill parameters" section.
+You just need to adapt the "fill parameters" section to your data.

 ---
 <p align="center" width="100%">